TheLakeMan/Hyperion/README_HYBRID.md

-# TinyAI Hybrid Execution
+# Hyperion Hybrid Execution

 ## Overview

-TinyAI now supports hybrid local/remote execution through the Model Context Protocol (MCP).
+Hyperion now supports hybrid local/remote execution through the Model Context Protocol (MCP).
 This allows the framework to transparently switch between local model execution and remote API calls to larger, more powerful models when appropriate.

 ## Features